jcarait/dev-portfolio/README.md

 My dream is to become a full stack web developer :stars:

-I'm currently undergoing training through a coding boot camp collaborated by University of Sydney and Trilogy Education. :mortar_board:
+I'm currently undergoing training through a coding boot camp collaborated by University of Sydney and Trilogy Education :mortar_board:

-This portfolio is a way to showcase anything and everything I've learnt to demonstrate my capabilities. :muscle:
+This portfolio is a way to showcase anything and everything I've learnt to demonstrate my capabilities :muscle:

 ## What Have I learnt so far?
 (Updated 9/12/2021)